tldr

 - Haiku routing for subagents, for model-tier discipline

-- Caveman mode, for prose compression
+- Caveman mode, for prose-heavy output

 None of this helps if the codebase is a mess